chenlong828/course/README.md

-hadoop_course
+Course
 =============

-The hadoop course example.
+The ambo course example, include the nosq, hadoop, hive and hbase example.